jazzband/django-dbbackup/docs/contributing.rst

 Make a patch
 ------------

-We use `GitHub pull requests`_ for manage all patches.
+We use `GitHub pull requests`_ to manage all patches.
 For a better handling of requests we advise you to:

 #.
 Fork the project and make a new branch
 #.
 Make your changes with tests if possible and documentation if needed
 #.
 Push changes to your fork repository and test it with Travis
 #.
-If succeed, open a pull request
+If it succeeds, open a pull request
 #.
-Upset us until we give you an answer
+Bother us until we give you an answer

 .. note::